-Depending on what a prepayment covers, you might be exposed to a degree of risk if the other party never delivers.
-If the retail store in the previous example pays a full year's rent, for example, there's a risk that the lease could be terminated before those 12 months are up, and the landlord might keep—or attempt to keep—all of the money.
+Depending on what a prepayment covers, you might be exposed to a degree of risk if the party you prepaid never delivers.
+If the retail store in the previous example pays a full year's rent, for example, there's a risk that the landlord could terminate the lease before those 12 months are up, and the landlord might keep—or attempt to keep—all of the retail store's prepaid rent money.

-Unless there is a legal requirement requiring the payment recipient to keep the prepaid funds in an escrow account, the firm or individual could file for bankruptcy and not be in a position to deliver the goods or services for which the purchaser had already paid.
+Unless there is a legal requirement directing the recipient of the payments to keep the prepaid funds in an escrow account, that firm or individual could file for bankruptcy and not be in a position to deliver the goods or services for which the purchaser had pre-paid.

-In this situation, it would convert the person or firm making the prepayment into a general creditor who had to get in line with other creditors to wait for a payment distribution during a bankruptcy proceeding.
+In this situation, the bankruptcy court would convert the person or firm making the prepayment into a general creditor who had to get in line with other creditors to wait for a payment distribution during a bankruptcy proceeding.

 Other Current Assets on a Balance Sheet

 Other current assets consist of assets that are either owed to the company within one year or likely to be used within one year.
 Aside from prepaid expenses, this includes:

 - Cash and equivalents: This includes the company's cash in bank accounts, received but undeposited checks, savings and money market accounts, and liquid investments such as Treasury bills.